Portugal Crypto Tax: The Ultimate Guide for 2026

 Lighter cryptocurrency regulations

-As a result, ICOs (Initial Coin Offerings) will not accept those with US addresses or residences.
+For example, Initial Coin Offerings will not accept those with US addresses or residences.
 For this reason, obtaining residency or even citizenship in a cryptocurrency-friendly country like Portugal makes sense.

 According to Pedro Solimano, a cryptocurrency journalist who was featured as a guest speaker during GCS’ Cryptocurrency Live Stream, several countries like Portugal are establishing a 0% tax on capital gains.